-- File on time (by the due date of Form 944 for the year in which you discover the error), - Pay the amount shown on line 17 when you file Form 944-X, - Enter the date you discovered the error, and - Explain in detail the grounds and facts relied on to support the correction.
+- Enter the date you discovered the error, - Explain in detail the grounds and facts relied on to support the correction, - File on time (by the due date of Form 944 for the year in which you discover the error) and, - Pay the amount shown on line 20 when you file Form 944-X.

-No correction will be eligible for interest-free treatment if (a) the amounts underreported relate to an issue that was raised in an examination of a prior period, (b) you knowingly underreported your employment tax liability, (c) you received a notice and demand for payment after assessment, or (d) you received a Notice of Determination of Worker Classification.
+No correction will be eligible for interest-free treatment if (a) the amounts underreported relate to an issue that was raised in an examination of a prior period, (b) you knowingly underreported your employment tax liability, (c) you received a notice and demand for payment, or (d) you received a Notice of Determination of Worker Classification.